A couple of years back, a one-of-a-kind penthouse with a playful backstory was briefly offered for sale, giving us a peek inside the famous residence.

 There’s also an expansive balcony whose telescoping stainless doors open up to a nice outdoor living space, blurring the lines between indoor/outdoor living.

-The buildings itself offers an impressive suite of amenities, from tennis courts to an Olympic-sized swimming pool, valet parking, doormen, and gated security.
+The building itself offers an impressive suite of amenities, from tennis courts to an Olympic-sized swimming pool, valet parking, doormen, and gated security.

-This is the first time the Barbie Penthouse is publicly listed for sale, as Sassaman purchased it in an off-market deal directly from the daughter of the Handlers.
+Editor’s note: We first covered this unique property in August 2021, which marked the first time the Barbie Penthouse was ever publicly listed for sale — as Sassaman purchased it in an off-market deal directly from Barbara Segal, the daughter of Ruth and Elliot Handler.
+This article has been updated to reflect the current status of the penthouse.